ThoughtWorks-SEA/developer-training/docs/frontend/http-request.md

   .catch((err) => console.log(err)); // log error if an error was thrown
 ```

-Server sometimes can return you an invalid response.
-Is good to check your response before using them.
+The server can sometimes return you an invalid response - it is good to check the response before using it.

 Fetch allows you to take in a config object, within the config object you can also use other methods such as `POST` and `PATCH`.